 We are now in the community outreach phase of this exploration, inviting residents to engage, react, and improve the ideas—to ensure that any resulting plans to advance BRT in any of these five (or other) corridors reflect and are responsive to community input and concerns.

-Last year, Barr funded research by George Washington University to identify the Greater Boston neighborhoods with the highest potential to become walkable urban places (a.k.a.
+In 2015, Barr funded research by George Washington University to identify the Greater Boston neighborhoods with the highest potential to become walkable urban places (a.k.a.
 “WalkUPs”).
 This new development pattern has promise of making neighborhoods more attractive to live in and full of good choices about how to get around—while also increasing their resiliency to climate change and reducing transportation-related emissions.